nightroman/FarNet/PowerShellFar/README.md

 [Contents]

-This menu shows the list of recent PowerShell errors, i.e. ErrorRecord objects stored in the global variable $Error.
-Menu items of error objects with source info are checked on the left.
+This menu shows recent PowerShell errors, i.e. error records stored in the global variable `$Error`.
+Errors with source info are shown checked.

 **Keys and actions**

 - `[F4]`

-    If source information is available (checked items) it opens a source file in the internal editor at the line that caused an error.
+    If error source information is available (checked items) opens the source file in the editor at the error line.

 - `[Enter]`

-    Shows the FarNet error message dialog for the selected item.
+    Shows the error message dialog for the selected item.

 - `[Del]`